Silva-6/deeplearning.AI-deep_learning/0-neural_networks-nd-deep_learning/step_by_step-build_your_DNN/README.md

 - [numpy](www.numpy.org) is the main package for scientific computing with Python.
 - [matplotlib](http://matplotlib.org) is a library to plot graphs in Python.
 - dnn_utils provides some necessary functions for this notebook.
-- testCases provides some test cases to assess the correctness of your functions
+- testCases provides some test cases to assess the correctness of your functions.
 - np.random.seed(1) is used to keep all the random function calls consistent.
 It helps grade your work.
 Please don't change the seed!

 ```